onebeyond/rascal/README.md

 }
 ```

+### Concurrency

+If you have a high number of exchanges, queues and bindings you may wish to initialise Rascal using multiple channels to improve startup time.
+Do this per vhost by setting the `concurrency` option to the number of channels you want to create and use.

 ### Connect

 Rascal is a rich pub/sub wrapper and as such hides much of the amqplib [channel api](https://www.squaremobius.net/amqp.node/channel_api.html#channel).
 If you need to access this you can programmatically establish a connection to a vhost as follows.